manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-manage-pdb/remove-pdb/remove-pdb.md

 	 ![PDB Temporary Storage Location](./images/unplug-pdb-07-tmp-dir.png " ")

-     > **Note:** The PDB unplug operation generates a PDB template, which can be a PDB archive, a PDB file set, or a PDB Metadata file.
+     > **Note:** The PDB unplug operation generates a PDB template, which can be a PDB archive, a PDB file set, or a PDB metadata file.
 You can select the location to store the PDB template as File System or Software Library.
 The Software Library option helps plug in PDBs from a central location.

 1. Oracle Enterprise Manager prompts to schedule the unplug operation.